LAuReL: Learned Augmented Residual Layer: Related Work

 \section{Related Work}

-Since our larger goal is to improve the training and inference efficiency of deep learning models, we briefly discuss some research directions aimed at improving model efficiency.
+\textbf{Residual Stream.} DenseNet \cite{huang2017densenet} connects every pair of layers in the network and hence in the basic variant of DenseNet, all the activations need to be in memory.
+This is prohibitively expensive for deep LLMs and other modern transformers.
+When introducing dense-blocks, all previous activations within the block need to be visible to any given layer within the block; this requires refactoring the model architecture into dense blocks.

+On the other hand, \laurel requires minimal changes.
+In fact, in \previous, which is the most similar to DenseNet, we make three design choices to achieve memory efficiency and performance.
+First, each layer only looks at the $k$ past activations ($k=3$ seems sufficient in our experiments).
+Second, we use low-rank linear functions to further reduce memory usage due to activations.
+Third, we use learned scalars ($\gamma_{i}, \gamma_{i-1}, \dots$) to weigh the previous activations (which we found to be crucial in practice), whereas DenseNet assumes a simple sum of the previous activations.

+\citet{he2016identity} introduce variants of residual connections with different types of `gating', which look similar to the \residual variant, except that they use a much larger number of parameters ($O(D^2)$ per layer), where \residual uses one or two extra parameters per layer.
+Highway Nets \cite{srivastava2015highway} is similar to \residual but they also use $D^2 + D$ parameters; furthermore, they incur additional latency due a full-rank matrix multiplication.
+Residual Gates \cite{savarese2016gates} also is similar to \residual, except they use ReLU as the gating function.
+However, \laurel is a more general formulation.

-\textbf{Architectural Changes}: Our work is inspired by recent model architecture improvements such as LoRA \cite{hu2022lora} and AltUp \cite{baykal2023altup} amongst others.
-However, they are not directly relevant to \laurel.
-Indeed, LoRA is designed to efficiently fine-tune large pre-trained models and it works directly on the model weight matrices level by introducing low-rank `adapter' weights that are learned during the fine-tuning stage, while other model weights are held constant.
+\textbf{Architectural Changes.} Our work is inspired by recent model architecture improvements such as LoRA \cite{hu2022lora} and AltUp \cite{baykal2023altup} amongst others.
+LoRA is designed to efficiently fine-tune large pre-trained models and it works directly on the model weight matrices level by introducing low-rank `adapter' weights that are learned during the fine-tuning stage, while other model weights are held constant.
 In contrast, \laurel works at the residual connection level, which likely spans multiple weight matrices involved in the function $f$; furthermore, it is applied during the pre-training stage.

 AltUp \cite{baykal2023altup} is designed to replicate the quality improvements of a model with a large model dimension, without having to pay the additional cost.
 It operates at the transformer-block level, constructing parallel `lightweight' transformer blocks to approximate the model dimension scaling effect.
-In contrast, \laurel operates at the residual connection level and does not aim to replicate the dimension scaling effect.
+In contrast, \laurel does not aim to replicate the dimension scaling effect.

-Interestingly, \laurel can be applied in conjunction with both LoRA (during fine-tuning) and AltUp (during pre-training and fine-tuning).
+Interestingly, \laurel can be applied in conjunction with both LoRA (during fine-tuning) and AltUp (during pre-training and fine-tuning). \laurel can also be enabled at the same time as parameter-sharing techniques.

-\citet{he2023simplifying} proposes several changes to transformer blocks to help improve model convergence; however these proposals are limited to transformer blocks.